-You also need to create a range of cells that will show the team members for any selected team.
-In the case of the example above, the team name could be typed into cell G2, and then a formula in cells E2-E6 could return the members of the selected team.
+We will first range of cells that will show the team members for any selected team.
+The team name is typed into cell G2, and a formula in cells E2-E6 returns the members of the selected team.

 This is shown in the spreadsheet below.

 In the above spreadsheet the formula "=$G$2" is used to reflect the selected team name in cell E1 and the Hlookup formula in cells E2-E6 is used to display the members of the selected team.

 We can now create a drop down list, that takes its possible values from cells E2-E6.
 Therefore, the contents of this drop down list will also depend on the value of cell G2.